ddddpia/H-k-pre-processing/README.md

-## H-k-pre-processing
+# H-k-pre-processing
-***written by junliu@IGGCAS 2021
+***written by junliu@IGGCAS 2021***

-modified by dongxue@mail.iggcas.ac.cn 2021***
+***modified by dongxue@mail.iggcas.ac.cn 2021***

+# Background
-#This script is used for the preprocessing of seismic records, including writing station and seismic event information, component rotation, de-averaging, de-trending, deconvolution, etc., and finally obtain data files that can be used for H-k-c (Zhu Lupei) calculations.
+This script is used for the preprocessing of seismic records, including writing station and seismic event information, component rotation, de-averaging, de-trending, deconvolution, etc., and finally obtain data files that can be used for H-k-c (Zhu Lupei) calculations.

-#Let’s take the processing of seismic data recorded by five stations as an example to show how the program runs.
+Let’s take the processing of seismic data recorded by five stations as an example to show how the program runs.

-#notes: When you run your own data, you need to pay attention to changing the path and file name of the data file in the program, which will be prompted in the actual operation later.
+**notes: When you run your own data, you need to pay attention to changing the path and file name of the data file in the program, which will be prompted in the actual operation later.**

-1.Codes(the filename: H-k-c-test2)
+1. Codes(the filename: H-k-c-test2)
 (0)prerequisities:
     Have SAC, Python, Obspy installed.